MicahDerusha/prisma-example/guides/audit.md

 ## Maintenance

 - Every table must have an audit table, unless it is not being audited.
+[How to create an audit table](../processes/create-table.md)
 - In order to disable auditing on a table, add the table name to `TablesWithoutAudit` in `audit.ts`

 ## What is an audit table?